petergridge/Irrigation-V5/README.md

 ### Would you like more language support?
 Can you help with a translation?
 Contact me!
 Create a PR, contact me using the community link above, or raise and issue on github, [tutorial](https://github.com/petergridge/Irrigation-V5/blob/main/translate.md).

+### Coming in V5.4.3
+* **Remove group functionality**.
+  * Grouping zones can now be acheieved using a switch [group helper](https://www.home-assistant.io/integrations/group/) to present multiple switches as a single switch that can be configured as a zone in this component.
+  * There is some loss of functionality, in this new model all switches will have the same parameters, you will no longer be able to have a goup of zones that have different watering times but run concurrently.
+  * The helper grouping model is supported already in the current version.

 ### V5.4.2
 * Handle scenario where zone switch becomes unavailable mid run
    * Add irrigation_event/zone_became_unavailable event see [Events](#events)